-With only 106 graduations a year and 2 programs, agricultural economics & business attracts few students in Nebraska.
+With only 122 graduations a year and 2 programs, Agricultural Economics & Business attracts few students in Nebraska.

 University of Nebraska - Lincoln is among your best bets if you want to study Agricultural Economics & Business.
 University of Nebraska - Lincoln offers graduate degrees in agricultural business for those interested in an advanced degree.
-With over 20,000 students, University of Nebraska - Lincoln is among the largest schools in the U.S..
+Based in Lincoln, Nebraska, this institution is a good option for students who enjoy the buzz of a popular city.

 University of Nebraska at Kearney is a wonderful decision for students pursuing an Agricultural Economics & Business degree.
 Students who get pleasure from a more slow-paced life will appreciate the school's position in the modest town of Kearney, Nebraska.

 Score higher than 22 on the ACT?
 That's above the standard applicant score, so you have a good chance of getting in.80.0% of first years return for their second year.
 Take a virtual tour to explore UNK's campus.